Delta-sigma modulation: Low-pass filter on input

-This transfer function has a single pole at $\text{s} = \text{-1}$ in the complex plane, so it effectively acts as a 1^{st}-order low-pass filter on the input signal.
+This transfer function has a single pole at $\text{s} = \text{-1}$ in the complex plane, so it effectively acts as a first-order low-pass filter on the input signal.
 (Note: its cutoff frequency could be adjusted as desired by including multiplication by a constant in the loop).

 High-pass filter on noise

 To understand how the system affects the noise only, the input instead is temporarily imagined to be 0: